01 of 03

-The beaded pendant pictured above was stitched using flat square stitch and Toho Treasures cylinder beads.
+The beaded pendant pictured above was stitched using a flat square stitch and Toho Treasures cylinder beads.

 If you are working from a square stitch or bead loom pattern, you will need to keep track of your place and know what row you are working on.
 To count your rows in square stitch, count the last bead on the outside edge of each row of beads.
 Don't try to count your rows in the center of the beadwork because it is very easy to lose your place, particularly if you are working an intricate pattern with several colors.

 If you are ready to try square stitch, you can use it to make the Moroccan Coral Bracelet.